elephantcs/docker-ci-php/README.md

 ## Release new versions

+(Make sure you're logged in with the correct account first `docker login`.)

 - Bump the version of the `apt-get install -y php8.x=....` line
   - Check the version string @ [launchpad.net](https://launchpad.net/~ondrej/+archive/ubuntu/php/+index?batch=75&direction=backwards&start=225)
   - Search for the correct PHP version